-If you’re in Canada, then you know that the prologned winter months really make you want to enjoy hot drinks on a regular basis!
+If you’re in Canada, then you know that the prolonged winter months really make you want to enjoy hot drinks on a regular basis!
 However, we’re near the end of April and it’s finally time to celebrate spring with some cold drinks!
-One of my new favourite cold coffee drinks at Starbucks is the Iced Brown Sugar Shaken Espresso!
-I love the flavour and the nice foam on top, and when I first made it myself, I couldn’t believe how easy it is to do!
+One of my new favourite cold coffee drinks at Starbucks is the Iced Shaken Espresso!
+I love the flavor and the nice foam on top, and when I first made it myself, I couldn’t believe how easy it is to do!
 It probably honestly takes as long to make as it would take you to order and wait for it at the store.
 Even if you’re mobile ordering… then the time it would take you to get to the store!
 This is one of the quickest and easiest coffee drinks I’ve ever made, and I just love the ability to customize it at home!

 As I lay out in my Make Cooking Fun! free motivational guide to explore your potential in the kitchen, going out can inspire you to try new recipes.
-I first had the Iced Brown Sugar Shaken Espresso last summer when I wanted to try a new drink off the menu, and I was totally in love with it!
+I first had the Iced Shaken Espresso last summer when I wanted to try a new drink off the menu, and I was totally in love with it!
 I hadn’t revisited it for a long time since it was chilly out, but in Canada we’re daring and still enjoy cold beverages even when it’s a cold day out - I’m going to drink it inside!
 So I did have a sip again when it wasn’t too cold out and knew I really wanted to try my hand at it!
 If you’ve got a coffee lover in your life that’s just spending way too much, then I encourage you to put your heart in a cup with this shaken espresso recipe as part of your Live to Cook challenge!
 You can get started for free by signing up to my newsletter, plus you’ll get all of my new recipes sent right to your inbox!

-What’s A Starbucks Iced Brown Sugar Shaken Espresso?
+What’s a Starbucks Iced Brown Sugar Shaken Espresso?

 Let’s check out Starbucks’ official description of the beverage: